-Langkawi is host to a good mix of indoor and outdoor activities, assuming you can tear yourself away from pristine beaches for long enough.
+Langkawi is host to a good mix of indoor and outdoor activities, assuming you can tear yourself away from the impressive beaches for long enough.

-Some of the things to do are embarrassingly touristy.
+Some of the indoor things to do in Langkawi are embarrassingly touristy.
 Others are adventures you’ll proudly use to taunt loved ones at home who are stuck in offices.
-Regardless, there are fun options for escaping those really hot afternoons; your skin will thank you.
+Regardless, there are fun options for escaping those really hot afternoons during the high season; your skin will thank you.

-Malaysia’s big duty-free island on the west coast attracts a steady stream of locals, weekenders, families, and long-term backpackers.
+Malaysia’s big duty-free island on the west coast attracts a steady stream of locals, weekenders from Kuala Lumpur, families, and budget backpackers.
 Activities in Langkawi range from lounging in soft sand for free to $400 helicopter rides and everything between.

 No need to worry about booking online before arriving.
-Tours and things to do in Langkawi are easily arranged at one of the many agencies or activity kiosks dotted along every sidewalk.
-The hardest part about it... all is deciding what to do first!
+Tours and the best things to do can be easily arranged at one of the many agencies or activity kiosks dotted along every sidewalk.
+The hardest part about it all is deciding what to do first!

 01 of 13